Amasirat/Obsidian/Rust.md

 If statements are largely the same as any other language except:

 * It only expects expressions that evaluate to bool.
 Anything else will NOT be converted to bool.
-* if here in rust terminology is actually an expression.
+* the "if" in this line in rust terminology is actually an expression.
 ```Rust
 let number if condition { 5 } else {6}; //this is totally valid because if-else evaluate to an expression
 ```